Natural Products Association: Advocacy

 The Natural Products Association educates members of Congress about the industry and the impact of federal legislation and regulations.
 In addition, NPA provides comments to federal agencies on how regulatory enforcement activities may affect manufacturers, retailers and consumers of natural products and dietary supplements.
 NPA's regional offices are primarily responsible for monitoring state legislative activity, though the national office leads outreach in California and Hawaii.

 Natural Products Day

 Each year, NPA hosts Natural Products Day for NPA members and others in the industry to visit Congressional offices and talk to senators, representatives and their staffs about legislative and regulatory issues.
 NPA also presents Congressional Champion Awards to selected legislators.
 In addition, the association hosts a California Natural Products Day in Sacramento.

 The Big Natural

-Offering two days of industry-driven, educational sessions, workshop programming, case studies, interactive discussions, networking and benchmarking.
-The Big Natural brings together industry leaders, innovators and government officials who share insights that will educate, empower and spark innovative ideas to drive the industry forward.
+The Big Natural offers two days of industry-driven, educational sessions, workshop programming, case studies, interactive discussions, networking and benchmarking, and brings together industry leaders, innovators and government officials who share insights with the goal to educate, empower and spark innovative ideas to drive the industry forward.